Intracluster globular clusters

 The Fornax cluster is a galaxy cluster located in the Fornax constellation known to have intracluster globular clusters.

 Intracluster globular clusters (also known as Intracluster GCs or shortened to ICGCs) are a type of globular cluster (GC) that are not bounded by the gravity of individual galaxies.
 Because they are unbounded by galaxies, they roam freely throughout galaxy clusters.
-Theses types of globular clusters originate as debris that were tidally stripped from interacting galaxies or galaxy mergers, often stripped off from low-mass dwarf galaxies.
+These types of globular clusters originate as debris that were tidally stripped from interacting galaxies or galaxy mergers, often stripped off from low-mass dwarf galaxies.
 They may alternatively form as an already unbounded globular clusters (in situ).